AMDA Student Portal

 Late Registration Fee

 A $50.00 late registration fee will be applied to a student's account when a student has not self-registered their elective classes by the final deadline.
 However, students have two Add/Drop periods to self-register when they have missed the initial self-registration period.
-The first timeline is Week 15, final week (refers only to business days Monday – Friday) of the current semester.
-The second timeline is Week 1, the first week (refers only to business days Monday – Friday) of the consecutive semester.
+The first timeline is Week 15, final week (refers only to business days Monday – Friday) of the current term.
+The second timeline is Week 1, the first week (refers only to business days Monday – Friday) of the consecutive term.

 Students are primarily graded at midterms and finals/demonstrations.
 Other grading criteria may be incorporated into the course based on the instructor and individual syllabus.
-Final grades are posted within two weeks after the end of the semester.
+Final grades are posted within two weeks after the end of the term.
 Students view their midterm and final grades online via the “Student Portal”, their online student account.

 - Certificate Programs Graduation Requirements: